studiobonito/silverstripe-publishable/README.md

 ## Usage Overview

-Add the publishing actions to ExampleObject
+Add the publishing actions to ExampleObject and make it versionable

+	ExampleObject::add_extension('Versioned("Stage", "Live")');
 	ExampleObject::add_extension('Publishable');

 Replace GridField with PublishableGridField on ExampleModelAdmin